byteatom/scopy/README.md

     2. If source is a file, append a \ or / to destination will make scopy consider it's a directory, otherwise a file.
 3. Patterns is apply to every file path in the source path, absolutely or relatively as given.
-Default patter is include all files.
+Default pattern is include all files.
 For every file if none exclude pattern matched, then it's included, else continue check if any include pattern matched, then it's included, else it's excluded.
 In other words include filter has high priority than exclude filter.